c# Remove Errorprovider from Control [SOLVED!]

 ErrorProvider and ViewModel Integration: Integrate ErrorProvider within the ViewModel to handle error display and validation feedback.
 When validation fails in the ViewModel, set the appropriate error messages or indicators using ErrorProvider methods.
 Update the ViewModel properties that are bound to the View to trigger visual updates and error display in the associated controls.

-Two-Way Data Binding: Utilize two-way data binding between the View and the ViewModel to propagate user input and validation results.
+Two-Way Data Binding: Use two-way data binding between the View and the ViewModel to propagate user input and validation results.
 Bind the ViewModel properties to the corresponding controls in the View, enabling seamless synchronization of data and validation states.
 As the ViewModel updates the error status, the bound controls can display the relevant error indicators or tooltips through ErrorProvider.

 Command Validation and Error Handling: Leverage commands within the ViewModel to perform validation and handle errors in response to user actions.
 Use commands to encapsulate the validation logic and trigger validation checks when necessary.
 Upon validation failure, update the ErrorProvider to display the appropriate error messages or indicators.